raszga/Configurable-Terminal-Text-Menu-for-Debian-8-using-Python-/README.md

 The menus are configurable and described in text files which can be edited and exteneded as needed.

 The basic navigation is made by using the arrow keys by using curses

+The example uploaded  needs one or more  USB Joystick(s) connected to the computer to run but if you start from IDLE the Start2.py it is tolerant to errors and if you don't have the Joystick the rest of demo will work fine.